 - A gradual reformation eventually led to Martin Luther’s great reformation in the 1500’s which gave root to the explosion of our splintered protestant churches that now reside today.

-- However, within all of these new denominations, the reformations that occurred were mostly limited to the doctrinal or spiritual realm.
+- However, within all of these new denominations, the reformations that occurred were mostly limited to the doctrinal or experiential realm.
 Each reformation retained the same traditional church meeting and earthly hierarchical structure that I descried in part 1 of this series (although some rare remnants resurfaced as in the meeting dynamics of the Quakers, and with the early Azusa Street revival led by William Seymore).

 ANOTHER REFORMATION IN PROGRESS

-Although Christianity has seen many changes take place in the church since Martin Luther’s reformation in the 1500’s we still haven’t seen much mainstream reformation in regard to the hierarchical and unilateral structure of the church itself.
+Although Christianity has seen many changes take place in the church since Martin Luther’s reformation in the 1500’s, we still haven’t seen much mainstream reformation in regard to the hierarchical and unilateral structure of the church itself.
 We within in the radical house church movement believe we are bringing this reformation, The macro-church as a whole needs a structural reformation.
 And we proponents of radical house church hope to reintegrate a model of lifestyle and worship that more accurately reflects the dynamics of the early church that will organically spread to the rest of our brothers and sisters in Jesus Christ.

 The desire to recover our early church structural roots isn’t a new phenomenon.
 Throughout the centuries there have been documented groups of people who have striven to recover elements of the early church both in respect to providing more open forms of worship meetings as well as minimizing the clergy/laity distinction.
 Martin Luther himself even originally envisioned a type of “3rd service” that would accompany the Mass where believers would assemble in small numbers in homes to read, pray, baptize, take up offerings for the poor, address disciplinary measures, and so on.
 John Wesley had set up many small groups called “societies” of people who essential met in their homes to share their faith and commit their lives to each other.
 Jean de Labadie and his student Philipp Jakob Spener reincorporated some early church elements in their movements as well.
 John Nelson Darby and the Plymouth Brethren sought to abandon the clergy and referred to each other only as brethren.
-And while I’m at it I might as well include the Quakers.
+And since I referenced them a short while ago, I might as well speak on the Quakers: